-The Sergeant (1968) Film Review
+The Sergeant (1968) Film Review C+

-The subject matter, its release during the Christmas season of 1968, and a couple of scathing (and homophobic) reviews by some of the major critics of the time (Kael, Crist, and Canby, were among them) that resembled a shark-feeding frenzy, quickly sealed its fate.
-Directed by John Flynn, making his directorial debut, and produced by his former boss director/producer Robert Wise, the film is by no means terrible.
-In fact, it is eerily similar, in so many ways, to John Huston’s “Reflections in a Golden Eye“, which was released the previous year with Marlon Brando.
+BOTTOM LINE: Master Sergeant Callan was Rod Steiger’s second gay role of 1968, but unlike “Dorian,” his flamboyant hairstylist persona in “No Way to Treat a Lady,” hardly anybody saw it.
+The subject matter, its release during the Christmas season of 1968, and a couple of scathing (and homophobic) reviews by some of the foremost critics of the time (Kael, Crist, and Canby were among them) that resembled a shark-feeding frenzy, quickly sealed its fate.
+The film is not terrible; it was directed by John Flynn, making his directorial debut, and produced by his former boss, director/producer Robert Wise.
+It is eerily similar, in so many ways, to John Huston’s “Reflections in a Golden Eye,” which was released the previous year with Marlon Brando.

 The Sergeant